Application Inventory is available on Postman Solo, Team, and Enterprise plans. For more information, see the pricing page.

 If you already have Postman Collections that represent your API contracts, add them to your workspace.
 To learn more about writing tests in Postman, see Write scripts to test API response data in Postman.

-Install and configure the Playwright network capture plugin:
+Install the Postman Playwright plugin:

 Initialize your project as an Application Inventory application and run your tests.